Vitaliy Raskalov and Vadim Makhorov

-Ontheroofs is an urban exploration and rooftopping photography project conceived by Vitaliy Raskalov (Віталій Раскалов) and Vadim Makhorov (Вадим Махоров), from Ukraine and from Russia respectively.
+Ontheroofs is an urban exploration and rooftopping photography project conceived by Vitaliy Raskalov (Віталій Раскалов) and Vadim Makhorov (Вадим Махоров; real name - Vadim Yurievich Gurnov), from Ukraine and from Russia respectively.
 Their main focus of photography is the exploration of high-rise architectural structures like skyscrapers, bridges, historic sites and cathedrals.
 The team have been notable for their number of free-climbs up famous buildings and monuments around the world.
 Typically, their videos are uploaded onto YouTube and showcase their ascent and descent.
 Raskalov and Makhorov appeared as recurring cast in the documentary series URBEX – Enter At Your Own Risk, which launched globally on Red Bull TV on August 1, 2016.

 Members

 The project was conceived by Vitaliy Raskalov.
 Raskalov grew up in Kyiv, but at the age of 12, he moved to Moscow, where he would later study journalism, but drop out in 2009 to become a photographer.
 He met Makhorov, who is from Novosibirsk, while climbing a bridge.
 In 2017, Raskalov and Makhorov expanded the team to include the New-York based rooftopper Emit, known as em.1t across social media platforms.